Carpenter Bee Facts

 Carpenter bees are not aggressive.
 People are most often scared by the males because they hover in the air near their nests and dart at any intruder nearby.
 Fortunately, male carpenter bees do not sting.
 Females do have a stinger, but are very mellow and rarely sting.

-A pest management professional has the education, equipment and skills necessary to effectively address a carpenter bee problem.
-Finding and treating the drilling bees nest can be challenging, especially if the main nest is hidden somewhere outside.
+A pest management professional has the education, equipment and skills necessary to effectively control a carpenter bee problem.
+Bee removal and control can be challenging, especially if the main nest is hidden somewhere outside.
 A pest management professional provides their expertise to identify and determine the best possible solution to resolve the carpenter bee infestation.